jotapapel/javaesque/README.md

 	end;
 }
 ```

 2. _object_ variable : These are the variables that will be passed on to class objects.
 They are defined in the prototype table just like any other variable on a regular table `key = value`.

 ```lua
 class 'House' {
 	walls = 4,
 	construction_material = 'concrete'
 }
 ```

-3. _static or class variables_: These variables will be passed on to the class itself.
+3. _static_ or _class_ variables: These variables will be passed on to the class itself.
 They are defined in the prototype table using brackets and a special _static_ keyword `[static.key] = value`.

 ```lua
 class 'Animal' {
 	[static.specimens] = 0,